 Biological microstructures with high adhesion and friction.
 Numerical approach

 S.N.
 Gorbc aTechnische Universität Berlin, St. 17.
 Juni 135, Berlin, D-10623, Germany bA.A.
-Galkin Donetsk Physical-Technical Institute, National Academy of Sciences of Ukraine, ul.
+Galkin Donetsk Physical-Technical Institute, ul.
 R. Lyuksemburg 72, Donetsk, 340114, Ukraine cDepartment Functional Morphology and Biomechanics, Zoological Institute of the University of Kiel, Kiel, Germany

 During the process of biological evolution, many groups of organisms have developed highly effective adhesive mechanisms that allow them to attach to various kinds of surfaces of different physical nature and topography.
 The most famous instance of this is the foot of the gecko, but many similar examples are found in animals of different sizes and evolutionary lineages.
 In recent decades such adhesive structures have become the objects of intensive theoretical and experimental studies, partly due to research aimed at developing and producing artificial surfaces with similar adhesive properties.
 Here we present a review of research on biological structures with high adhesion and high friction.
 We focus our attention on one particular kind of structure: systems of elastic fibers and their interaction with rough surfaces.
 Other structurally similar systems are discussed as well.